Deploy an agent on Windows for TFS 2015

 For example, if your build includes the npm task, then the build won't run unless there's a build agent in the pool that has npm installed.

-After you install new software on an agent, you must restart the agent for the new capability to show up in the pool so that the build can run.
+Capabilities include all environment variables and the values that are set when the agent runs.
+If any of these values change while the agent is running, the agent must be restarted to pick up the new values.
+After you install new software on an agent, you must restart the agent for the new capability to show up in the pool, so that the build can run.

 What version of PowerShell do I need?
 Where can I get a newer version?